Francis Eaton (Mayflower passenger): Early life in England

-Eaton had become a house carpenter in Bristol by about age nineteen (c.1615) and was living in a tenement in the parish of St. Phillips, Bristol.
-Bristol records subsequent to 1615 do not list Francis Eaton, who may have left England for Holland, as Bradford lists him on the Mayflower passenger list section for Leiden congregation members.
+Eaton had become a house carpenter in Bristol by about age nineteen (c.
+1615) and was living in a tenement in the parish of St. Phillips, Bristol.
+Bristol records after 1615 do not list Francis Eaton, who may have left England for Holland, as Bradford lists him on the Mayflower passenger list section for Leiden congregation members.

 Probably about 1618 or 1619 in England, Francis Eaton married a woman named Sarah (surname unknown).
 There is no record in Bristol of his first marriage or of the birth of his son Samuel there, indicating the family may have lived elsewhere in England prior to boarding the Mayflower.

 Mayflower

 Francis Eaton, his wife Sarah, with newborn son Samuel came on the Mayflower with William Bradford writing that Samuel "came over a sucking child."

 Bradford noted this family at that time: "Francis Eaton, and Sarah, his wife, and Samuell, their son, a young child."

 Francis Eaton was a carpenter by trade and Banks believes that he was the Mayflower ship's carpenter, being in the employ of the Merchant Adventurers, financial supporters of the Mayflower venture.

-The Mayflower departed Plymouth, England on 6/16 September 1620.
-The small, 100-foot ship had 102 passengers and a crew of about 30-40 in extremely cramped conditions.
+The Mayflower departed Plymouth, England on 6 or 16 September 1620.
+The small, 100-foot ship had 102 passengers and a crew of about 30–40 in extremely cramped conditions.
 By the second month out, the ship was being buffeted by strong westerly gales, causing the first ship's timbers to be badly shaken with caulking failing to keep out sea water, and with passengers, even in their berths, lying wet and ill.
 This, combined with a lack of proper rations and unsanitary conditions for several months, attributed to what would be fatal for many, especially the majority of women and children.
-On the way there were two deaths, a crew member and a passenger, but the worst was yet to come after arriving at their destination when, in the space of several months, almost half the passengers perished in cold, harsh, unfamiliar New England winter.
+On the way, there were two deaths, a crew member and a passenger, but the worst was yet to come after arriving at their destination when, in the space of several months, almost half the passengers perished in cold, harsh, unfamiliar New England winter.

-On 9/19 November 1620, after about 3 months at sea, including a month of delays in England, they spotted land, which was the Cape Cod Hook, now called Provincetown Harbor.
-And after several days of trying to get south to their planned destination of the Colony of Virginia, strong winter seas forced them to return to the harbor at Cape Cod hook, where they anchored on 11/21 November.
+On 9 or 19 November 1620, after about 3 months at sea, including a month of delays in England, they spotted land, which was the Cape Cod Hook, now called Provincetown Harbor.
+After several days of trying to get south to their planned destination of the Colony of Virginia, strong winter seas forced them to return to the harbor at Cape Cod hook, where they anchored on 11 or 21 November.

 After arrival at Cape Cod, Francis Eaton was one of the men who signed the Mayflower Compact.